waltje/Arduino.Telnet/README.md

 ## Installation

-Open the Arduino IDE choose "Sketch > Include Library" and search for "ESPTelnet".
+Open the Arduino IDE choose "Sketch > Include Library" and search for "Telnet".
-Or download the [ZIP archive](https://github.com/lennarthennigs/ESPTelnet/zipball/master), and choose "Sketch > Include Library > Add .ZIP Library..." and select the downloaded file.
+You could also download the [ZIP archive](https://github.com/waltje/Arduino.Telnet/zipball/master), and choose "Sketch > Include Library > Add .ZIP Library..." and select the downloaded file.

-The "ESPTelnet" library is also available on the PlatformIO registry and can be included by adding the following line to the leb_deps option of the platformio.ini file:
+The "Telnet" library is also available on the PlatformIO registry and can be included by adding the following line to the leb_deps option of the platformio.ini file:

 ``` json
    lennarthennigs/ESP Telnet@^2.2.2